Types of salt: guide to varieties and how to use them in cooking

 Fleur du sel are the crystals that form on the surface of the water in salt pans.
 They are fine and crunchy and dissolve quickly.
 If left, salt crystals will continue to increase in size forming pyramid and box structures or flat flakes.

-Such as himalayan rock salt, or black in colour like the Kala Namak mined in India.
+Mined salts such as himalayan rock salt can be pink, or black in colour like the Kala Namak mined in India.
 Himalayan salt is often mined in blocks and steak restaurants use it to line rooms where they age meat.
-Available on Ocado.com
+Available on Ocado.

 British salt